 - 1/2 tbsp extra-virgin olive oil or refined coconut oil

-- 1 yellow or white onion finely chopped
+- 1 medium yellow or white onion finely chopped

 - 4 cloves garlic minced